 Girls Go Fly’s founder, Sandrine Gressard, will soon fly from one airport to another in her classic airplane, giving speeches in the local primary and secondary schools, organizing fly-days and bringing girls to the skies.

 Our goal, as a start, is to visit every airport and aerodrome (small airports with grass or gravel runways and often no control tower) in the provinces of Quebec, Ontario and New Brunswick.
 We also plan to do this in the Central American country of Belize during the winter months.
 During these excursions, the children (boys are welcome) are invited to meet us at the airport where they will get to walk around the airplane, learn about its controls and engine and then go up for a 15-minute flight.
 Each child will receive a personalized certificate and a picture of them (printed on the spot).
-Our first event will take place in September at a gliding club where the girls will be flown by women pilots in two-seat gliders.
-Check it out here!

 Contact your local school or Air Cadet Squadron and ask them to have Sandrine come and give an exciting, sensation-filled presentation to the children.
 She will sometimes come with another influential woman and as often as possible with flight instruments or tools so the children can learn about aviation, mechanics, physics, welding, etc.

 Every inspiration comes from role models.
 Yes, Amelia Earhart (the first woman to fly across the Atlantic alone) has shown us the way, but meeting and speaking to current-day leaders definitely makes a difference.
 These talented and daring women have the same challenges we all do and still defy gravity, take unbelievable risks and live their lives full throttle!
 Check out these wing walkers, fighter pilots, airplane mechanics, airline pilots, underwater welders, and aerobatic pilots.

 There are many ways you can contribute to the overall success of this larger-than-life program: